Frequently Asked Questions About Orientation for First-Year Students

 Students with (SAT minimum of 580 or ACT minimum of 23) would like to try to place in a higher level math course, they must take the math placement exam.

-Spanish: A Spanish placement test is required for any student who wants to take a college Spanish class.
+Spanish: A Spanish placement test is required for all students wanting to take Spanish who have not yet completed a Spanish class ont he college level.
 This test is offered during Orientation or you can contact the World Languages department directly to schedule your test: (951) 785-2257.

-Chemistry: A chemistry placement test is required for all wanting to take General Chemistry.
+Chemistry: A chemistry placement test is required for all students wanting to take General Chemistry who have not yet completed a General Chemistry class on the college level.
 Go to www.lasierrachem.com for more information.